- EXHIBIT: All films completed within the guidelines are guaranteed a theatrical screening to a 320-seat theater in the 5th-largest market in America.

 21-Day alumni have gone on to acquire agents, receive news coverage, screen at dozens of high-profile festivals nationwide, and even find funding for their next projects.
 The 21-Day Filmmaking Competition has successfully launched careers for media artists all around the country.

-As of 2011, the 21-Day Filmmaking Competition has resulted in the creation of 186 brand new short films and animations.
+As of 2013, the 21-Day Filmmaking Competition has resulted in the creation of over 239 brand new short films and animations.
 Our participants hone their craft and move on to bigger and better things each year.
 This means more jobs being created in the arts, and more communities being exposed to those arts – a proven source of education, and community and economic development for a region.
 It also means a continued artistic culture in a society that cuts an increasing number of arts programs every year.
 This program helps ensure that good independent film and animation content will remain available to American audiences in the coming years.